boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

 **NOTE: It is usually a good idea to use the `--help` option to obtain an overview of the available commands and options.
 This will guarantee that you will have a description of the commands that directly matches your SIRIUS version.**

-In the following, the most important commands and options are described shortly.

 ***

+## Introduction

 The SIRIUS commandline program is designed as a toolbox that provides different tools (subcommands) for metabolite identification.
 These tools can be concatenated to *toolchains* to compute multiple analysis steps at once.
-We distinguish subcommands of the following categories:
+We distinguish the following types of subcommands:

+### Subtool types

   - **CONFIGURATION:** The config tool can be executed before every toolchain or standalone tool to set all configurations available in SIRIUS from the command line.

   - [**STANDALONE:**]({{ "/cli-standalone/" | relative_url }}) Tools that run Standalone and cannot be concatenated with other subtools.
-These are usually tools for configuration purposes.
+These are usually tools for configuration or data management purposes.
 E.g. modifying `project-space` or exporting `MGF` files.

   - **PREPROCESSING:** Tools that prepare input data to be compatible